-Items included in the financial statements are measured using the currency of the primary economic environment in which the entity operates ('the functional currency').
-The financial statements are presented in Australian dollars, which is the Association's functional and presentation currency.
+Items included in the financial statements are measured using the currency of the primary economic environment in which the Association operates ('the functional currency').
+The financial statements are presented in Australian dollars, which is Young Men's Christian Association of Sydney's functional and presentation currency.